meidata/meidata.github.io/_knitr/markdown_blog/Kaggle competition Quora question pairs .Rmd

 3.Graphical features:

-  I have absolutely zero knowledge at that time that this kind of features can be applied into a NLP competition which turns out to be a extremely important feature (thanks to Shankara Srivastava's idea of pagerank feature).
+  I have absolutely zero knowledge at that time that this kind of features can be applied to an NLP competition which turns out to be an extremely important feature (thanks to Shankara Srivastava's idea of PageRank feature).
 In the social network analysis, you can see a lot of this kind of graphical analysis as well.

   <img src="{{url}}/images/a.jpg" alt="pic" style="width: 400px;"/>

-  Basically,every question is node in the graph, the degree of node here can be seen as the frequency of this question, and the common neighbors for the two node.
+  Basically, every question is node in the graph, the degree of node here can be seen as the frequency of this question, and the common neighbors for the two nodes.

 *To try:*